bonotake/bonotake.github.io/_posts/2019-08-02-origin-of-differentiable-programming.md

 #### Acknowledgment
-Special thanks to Gordon Plotkin and Chris Olah for answering my rude questions for my wrighting this post.
+Special thanks to Gordon Plotkin and Chris Olah for kindly answering my rude questions for my wrighting this post.